hernad/harbour/COMMERCIAL_VS_ENGINEERING.md

 COMMERCIAL vs ENGINEERING interests
 ======================================

 Ther were an discussion on `harbour-users` group.
-One have compared agile harbour with xharbour.
+One have compared `agile harbour` with `xharbour`.

 I have sublimated that comparison like this: